-In recognition of the widespread work that BMT conducts, and our interactions with a wide range of industries, we acknowledge the importance of closely monitoring our supply chains, and ensuring responsible business conduct, to try and prevent modern slavery from occurring.
+In recognition of the widespread work that BMT conducts and our interactions with a wide range of industries, we acknowledge the importance of closely monitoring our supply chains and ensuring responsible business conduct, to try and prevent modern slavery from occurring.

 This Statement explains the policies and activities we have in place to mitigate the risk of all forms of modern slavery in our business and supply chain.
-It also provides an update to our stakeholders on our progress since last year and gives insight into how we have enhanced our risk management processes to prevent or detect modern slavery in our operations and supply chain.
-This year we:
+It also updates you on the activities we have conducted during this year, to improve our approach to mitigating modern slavery, which includes the introduction of:

-- Reviewed the UK Government risk based Modern Slavery Assessment Tool (MSAT) and use this to inform our approach. - Introduced a Risk Assessment for screening Modern Slavery across our key suppliers using the 'Global Slavery Index. - Continued to screen new suppliers through an onboarding questionnaire. - Continued to monitor regulations or guidance relating to prevention of modern slavery and human trafficking in the regions where we operate, to ensure that our policies and processes are up to date and remain compliant.
+- A statement of ethics. - A Modern Slavery chapter into our Employee Code of Conduct training. - Modern Slavery on our global business risk register.

+We have also continued to screen new suppliers through an onboarding questionnaire, and monitored regulations or guidance relating to the prevention of modern slavery and human trafficking in the regions where we operate, to ensure that our policies and processes are up to date and remain compliant.